Blast rips through Paris' Latin Quarter, gas explosion suspected | Law-Order

 Blast rips through Paris' Latin Quarter, gas explosion suspected

-A blast ripped through a street in the busy Latin Quarter of central Paris on Wednesday, causing the facade of one building to collapse, blowing out windows and starting a huge blaze.
-The blast occurred in the Rue Saint-Jacques in the 5th arrondissement of central Paris.
+But the local deputy mayor, Edouard Civel, referred to a gas explosion in a Twitter post and witnesses told BFM TV there had been a strong smell of gas moments before the blast.
+Television images showed rubble from the Paris American Academy strewn across the Rue Saint-Jacques and smoke rising from at least two nearby buildings that were ablaze.

-A blast ripped through a street in the busy Latin Quarter of central Paris on Wednesday, causing the facade of one building to collapse, blowing out windows and starting a huge blaze.
+A blast ripped through a street in the busy Latin Quarter of central Paris on Wednesday, causing the facade of a design school popular with foreign students to collapse, blowing out windows and starting a huge blaze.
 At least 16 people were injured, including seven who are in a critical condition, police said.

 The area is usually packed with tourists and foreign students in the early summer.
 "I was at home writing...I thought it was a bomb," said art historian Monique Mosser, adding that many of the windows in her building had been blown out by the blast's shockwave.